Obituary of Mary Ruth Shropshire

 A joyful celebration of Mary Ruth’s life service is scheduled at her home church, Northminster Presbyterian, on Saturday, June 1 at 11am.
 In lieu of flowers, donations gratefully accepted to Tellers of Tales, a local non-profit organization for which Mary Ruth was a founding member (http://tellersoftalestucson.com/).

-To send flowers to the family of Mary Ruth Shropshire, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Mary Ruth Shropshire, please visit Tribute Store